pixielabs/handbook/01-working-at-pixie-labs/02-tools.md

-For some projects it may be necessary to merge PRs to master before they have been accepted by the product owner (e.g. if the product owner is not regularly reviewing progress during the sprint).
+For some projects it may be necessary to merge PRs to master before they have been accepted by the product owner (E.g. if the product owner is not regularly reviewing progress during the sprint).

 ## Sharing passwords / secrets